ocuroot/ocuroot.com/_docs/usage_scheduling.md

 This process is outlined in more detail on the [Releases](/docs/usage/releases) page.

+As a result of [dependencies](usage/dependencies), a new release may cause additional work, such as a new release of a backend service or ML model requiring upstream services to be redeployed to be aware of the change.
+Providing the `--cascade` flag to `ocuroot release new` will result in this additional work being executed automatically.

 ## Requesting Work

 When a Release is created, it won't always be able to run to completion.
 Intent changes must